bryansmullen/expanding-cards/README.md

-# Starter Project
+# Expanding Cards

-This project is a starter configuration for a project using React, Typescript, Cypress, Eslint, and Prettier.
+This is a practice project based on Brad Traversy's JS50 series.
+With added react, typescript, cypress, eslint, and prettier.

 ## Available Scripts